 As leading firms in this analysis, both Novartis and Roche have efficient GHG emissions data management systems covering their respective groups in full.
 Furthermore, they have both had their information they disclose verified by external auditors.
-Also, in addition to being signatories to the EnAW targets agreement, Novartis and Roche have made more general commitments at a global level with respect to the reduction targets to be met.
+Also, in addition to being signatories to the EnAW targets agreement , Novartis and Roche have made more general commitments at a global level with respect to the reduction targets to be met.

+36 However, as previously mentioned in the introduction to this report, this type of agreement only applies to infrastructures located in Switzerland.
 Thus, in aiming to reduce direct emissions from production by 5% by 201237, Novartis is one of the four companies to have set itself absolute targets in quantitative terms.
 Meanwhile, Roche sets itself reduction targets for its energy consumption per employee (less 10% by 2010 with respect to 2005).

-Finally, Straumann appears to have a well established GHG emissions data management system, claiming to conduct its activities in the most energy-efficient manner.
+Finally, Straumann appears to have a well established GHG emissions data management system, claiming to conduct its activities in the most energyefficient manner.
 However, Straumann does not provide very many concrete details and, in particular, does not set itself any reduction targets at any level, which explains its score.